 What is the Success Rate of a FET in IVF?

-Freezing techniques have advanced significantly in recent years.
-Older freezing techniques yielded few vital embryos, but the advanced techniques used at Aspire substantially reduce loss rates.
+Freezing techniques such as the vitrification method have advanced significantly in recent years to resemble natural conception and result in increased pregnancy and live birth rates, decreased miscarriages, and healthier babies.
+Older slow freezing technology yielded few vital embryos, but the advanced vitrification method used at Aspire substantially reduces loss rates.